banaio/www-bana-io/docs/resume/cover-letter.md

 ### Reason for looking for new role

-My employment at Paymentsense Limited will finish on the 31/10/2021.
-I was not fit for the team, and there's also an element of the team not being fit for me.
+My contract at ViTRiFi Limited will finish on the 28/01/2022.

 <!-- ---